khadni/quickstarts-lootbox/README.md

 3. Create and fund a VRF subscription if one is not provided.

    Note: Make sure the deployer account has enough LINK to fund the subscription.
 The initial funding amount is configured in `network-config.js`.
-For testnets, you can use the [LINK faucet](https://docs.chain.link/docs/link-token-contracts/#faucets).
+For testnets, you can use the [LINK faucets](https://faucets.chain.link/).

 4. Add the deployed contract address as a consumer to the VRF subscription.

    Note: If you provided a subscription ID, make sure the deployer account is the owner of the subscription.
 Otherwise, comment out the `addVrfConsumer` function in the deploy script and add the contract address manually.
+To view the subscriptions your account owns, connect your wallet on the [VRF Subscription UI](https://vrf.chain.link/).

 5. Verify the contract on Etherscan.
 If you want to skip this step, comment out the `verify` function in the deploy script.